aaugustin/django-sesame/README.rst

 If your user model has multiple unique keys, it may be desireable to use one other than actual primary key in the token.

-Use the optional parameter `user_pk` when creating a token, token parameters, or query string.
+Use the optional parameter `user_key` when creating a token, token parameters, or query string.
 Then in your middleware backend, make sure your `get_user` method can return a user record when given this key.